mlohajner/nemo_gallery_patch/README.md

-# Nemo Gallery Patch = turn Nemo's Icon View into a Gallery View
+# Nemo Gallery Patch: Icon View → Gallery View

-## Icon View → Gallery View

 This patch does not introduce a new view mode.
 It fixes Nemo's existing **Icon View** so that it can properly behave as a **Gallery View** when large thumbnails are requested.

 ### "Gallery patched" Nemo: